AdityaNarayan29/masstCampus/master-flow.md

 ## **7️⃣ Notes**

-- Dad & Bittu are **first point of contact for schools** to build trust
+- Dad & Bittu bhaiya are **first point of contact for schools** to build trust
-- You intervene during technical or strategic decisions
+- Addi intervene during technical or strategic decisions
-- Mukesh handles all **data migration & technical implementation**
+- Mukesh bhaiya handles all **data migration & technical implementation**
 - Workflow is **repeatable & scalable**: same steps can be replicated for new schools
 - Jira + Slack + Notion combination ensures **smooth tracking, transparency, and coordination**